bodgewires/bodgewires.github.io/_posts/2017-03-06-intel-genuino-101-review.md

 ---
 title:  "Arduino Genuino 101 Review and Getting Started"
-excerpt: “I take a look at the Arduino Genuino 101 with the Intel Curie Processor and compare it with other blueooth boards.
+excerpt: "I take a look at the Arduino Genuino 101 with the Intel Curie Processor and compare it with other blueooth boards.
 I also look at small demo projects for the same."
 header:
   image: /assets/images/unsplash-image-2.jpg
   caption: "Photo credit: [**Unsplash**](https://unsplash.com)"